The Unbalanced Gromov Wasserstein Distance: Conic Formulation and Relaxation: Background on unbalanced optimal transport

 \paragraph{Partial optimal transport} It corresponds to

-in which case it is proved in~\cite{chizat2018unbalanced} that $\Dd_{\Co[X]}$ is a cone distance.
+in which case it is proved in~\citet{chizat2018unbalanced} that $\Dd_{\Co[X]}$ is a cone distance.
 The case $\D_\phi=\TV$ is equivalent to partial unbalanced OT, which produces discontinuities (because of the non-smoothness of the divergence) between regions of the supports which are being transported and regions where mass is being destroyed/created.

-Note that~\cite{liero2015optimal} do not mention that this $\Dd_{\Co[X]}$ defines a distance, so this result is new to the best of our knowledge, although it can be proved without a conic lifting that partial OT defines a distance as explained in~\cite{chizat2018unbalanced}.
+Note that~\citet{liero2015optimal} do not mention that this $\Dd_{\Co[X]}$ defines a distance, so this result is new to the best of our knowledge, although it can be proved without a conic lifting that partial OT defines a distance as explained in~\citet{chizat2018unbalanced}.